Negative Zone: History

-Civil War

-In the Super-Hero Civil War, a group of heroes led by Iron Man, Mister Fantastic and Yellowjacket have created a massive prison in the Negative Zone (similar to the Vault) to house captured non-registering heroes as they wait for their trials.
-It is designated Negative Zone Prison Alpha but nicknamed Fantasy Island by inmates.
-Tony Stark himself named it "Project 42", as it had been the 42nd idea out of a hundred that he, Reed Richards and Hank Pym had created following the Stamford Disaster.
-There are portals to it planned for every single state so prisoners can be transported there by the different teams in the Fifty State Initiative- including one at Ryker's Island.
-It is very clean, with sanitation, but extremely heavily guarded, including password-changes every ten minutes.
-Its most notable former inmates were Iron Fist (posing as Daredevil at the time), Cloak and Dagger, Speedball, Prodigy and Prowler.
+In Civil War, a group of heroes led by Iron Man, Mister Fantastic and Yellowjacket create a massive prison in the Negative Zone (similar to the Vault) to house captured non-registering heroes as they wait for their trials.
+It is designated Negative Zone Prison Alpha and nicknamed Fantasy Island by its inmates.
+Tony Stark named it "Project 42", as it had been the 42nd idea out of a hundred that he, Reed Richards, and Hank Pym created following the Stamford Disaster.

-It is also the setting for the final battle of the super hero civil war, as Iron Man lays a trap for Captain America but the Captain retaliates by using his planted mole, Hulkling, to release all the prisoners of 42 who come to his aid.
-Though in the ensuing battle Cloak manages to teleport all its superhuman detainees out, it remains as a prison for villains such as Lady Deathstrike and Taskmaster.
-(Taskmaster was later released to become the trainer for new Initiative recruits and Deathstrike seemingly escapes to assist in the Purifiers crusade during the Messiah Complex.)
-It also holds many of the Sakaaran forces from World War Hulk.

 In the one-shot Civil War: The Return, the Prison's warden was revealed as the first Captain Marvel, apparently back from the dead.
 Although he was later revealed as a Skrull sleeper agent named Khn'nr, whose conditioning was so strong he kept believing he was the Captain even after he had realized he really was not.

-Secret Invasion

-In the Secret Invasion: Fantastic Four limited series, the Skrull warrior Lyja (posing as Susan Richards) sends the Baxter Building into the Negative Zone.
+In Secret Invasion: Fantastic Four, the Skrull warrior Lyja (posing as Susan Richards) sends the Baxter Building into the Negative Zone.
 She reveals herself to Johnny Storm (her former spouse) and attacks him, feeling angry that he had forgotten her.
 During the course of their battle, Johnny saves Lyja from being hit by a police car, pulled in through the portal.
 The two reconcile after that, but a Negative Zone creature attacks them.
-They manage to defeat the creature, but Lyja passes out from her injuries.
+They defeat the creature, but Lyja passes out from her injuries.
 A bit later, when the "new" Fantastic Four fly off to the prison, Franklin and Valeria are grabbed by Negative Zone creatures, but Lyja saves them.
 Later when Ben, Johnny, Franklin, Val and the Tinkerer are ready to leave the Negative Zone she refuses to leave, because she wants to find out who she is.